Additive sink subtraction: A proof of the main result

 We display tables with factor-options and their values.
 Each table corresponds to a local block concatenation and verifies one of the two mex conditions.
 Tables~\ref{tab:sinkB} to \ref{tab:CC} justify {\em reachability}, that all smaller values appear as values of options of the conjectured factor-values.
 Here, of course, we use standard induction principles.
 Tables~\ref{tab:ACsinkB} to \ref{tab:antiCC} verify {\em anti-collision}, the second mex-principle, that any conjectured factor-value, cannot have the same value at the level of any factor-option.

-Throughout the tables, the symbols $s_1$, $s_2$, and $s_3$ denote the moves $m$, $2m+k$, and $3m+k$, respectively.
-In all reachability tables, a dash “--” indicates that no reachability condition is required from the corresponding factor to that value.
-In tables for concatenations (e.g.\ \texttt{BB}), we use uppercase factor names for the current block $B(i)$ and lowercase for the preceding block $B(i-1)$.
-For example, \texttt{B4} is the set of positions corresponding to the factor $0^{m-\alpha}$ in $B(i)$, while \texttt{b4} is the set of positions corresponding to the factor $0^{m-\alpha'}$ in $B(i-1)$; Throughout, we write $\alpha'=\alpha(i-1)$, $\beta'=\beta(i-1)$ and $\gamma'=\gamma(i-1)$.

-In the tables, rather than fixing a specific heap of size one, we adopt the following convention.
-For each row (i.e.\ each game value under consideration), we choose as reference point the smallest position in the leftmost factor of that value; for the sink we use position $0$ as reference.
+We often study the corresponding set of positions of a given factor.
+To this purpose it is convenient to temporarily identify {\em position one} with the first letter of some relevant factor, and we use a special font \texttt{F} to denote the {\em factor set}, the set of such induced positions corresponding to a factor $F$.
+Any such notation is local and used as a computational device.
 Each factor is then interpreted as a set of consecutive positions, all carrying the same game value, determined relative to this reference point.
 In this way, the symbolic word representations, together with the specified factor lengths, are mapped unambiguously to actual game positions, allowing us to analyze move options between factors.